Skip to content

 Docker Containers and Their Deployment

-Two primary Docker containers are deployed to run the application:
+Two primary Docker containers are deployed as part of this solution:

-• Volumes: Mounts the named volume open-webui to /app/backend/data.
+5. Volumes: Mounts the open-webui volume to /app/backend/data.

 Proxy Servers